 Exodus from the Catholic Church

 Over 272,000 people left the Catholic Church in Germany in 2019.
-This record number of church withdrawals is anything but a healthy downsizing.
-One thing is clear: the Church must cope with the reality openly and self-critically.
+This record number of withdrawals is anything but a healthy downsizing.
+One thing is clear: the Church must cope with reality openly and self-critically.

 Record-setting departure from the Catholic Church

-The official church statistics of 2019 released by the German Bishops’ Conference (DBK) on 26 June 2020 show that the Roman Catholic Church in Germany, the largest religious organisation in the country with 23 million members, has suffered from the highest loss of members ever.
+The official statistics of 2019 released by the German Bishops’ Conference (DBK) on 26 June 2020 show that the Roman Catholic Church in Germany, the largest religious organisation in the country with 23 million members, has suffered from the highest loss of members ever.
 Over 272,000 people announced their departure in 2019, breaking the record of 2014, when nearly 218,000 left the Church.

 Source: German Bishops’ Conference

 Several aspects of congregational life in the Catholic Church have suffered from the sharp drop, as religious ceremonies such as wedding ceremonies and baptisms have also significantly declined.